kyma-project/kyma/docs/application-connector/05-01-application-operator.md

 ---
-title: Connectivity Certs Controller sub-chart
+title: Application Operator sub-chart
 type: Configuration
 ---

-To configure the Connectivity Certs Controller sub-chart, override the default values of its `values.yaml` file.
+To configure the Application Operator sub-chart, override the default values of its `values.yaml` file.
 This document describes parameters that you can configure.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)